Tescoo/fake-discord-outage/README.md

 # Issues

-i am stupid and this has a crashing problem please help me because xenos wont
+~~i am stupid and this has a crashing problem please help me because xenos wont~~

+crashing issue fixed

+let me know if other issues